What's Race Got to Do with It?

 Executive Producer: California Newsreel

-Despite 15 years of diversity programs and initiatives, many of our discussions about race remain mired in confusion.
-Even a casual observer can't help but notice how structural racism is ignored, how multiculturalism is confused with equality, and how many campuses remain hamstrung in their efforts to become more inclusive and welcoming of everyone.
-Ironically, in responding to surveys, many students claim they already know all they need to know about diversity and they shy away from opportunities to engage in interracial dialogue and understanding.
+Despite decades of campus diversity programs and initiatives, many of our discussions about race remain mired in confusion.
+Even a casual observer can't help but notice how structural racism is often ignored, how multiculturalism is confused with equality, and how many campuses remain hamstrung in their efforts to become more inclusive and welcoming of everyone.
+Ironically, in responding to surveys, many students claim they already know all they need to know about diversity, and they shy away from opportunities to engage in interracial dialogue and understanding.
+To confront these challenges, California Newsreel produced this essential tool to support campus equity goals.

-What's Race Got to Do with It? is a new 49-minute documentary film that goes beyond identity politics, celebratory history and interpersonal relations to consider social disparities and their impact on student success in today's post-Civil Rights world.
+What's Race Got to Do with It? is a 49-minute documentary film that goes beyond identity politics, celebratory history, and interpersonal relations to consider social disparities and their impact on student success in a post-Civil Rights world.

-Given the paucity of films whose subject is our own complex set of racial beliefs, What's Race Got to Do with It? has quickly become a key resource for educators, youth leaders and advocates concerned with strengthening young people's commitment to a more equitable democracy - one that works for everyone.
+Given the paucity of films whose subject is our own complex set of racial beliefs, What's Race Got to Do with It? remains a key resource for educators, youth leaders, and advocates concerned with strengthening young people's commitment to a more equitable democracy - one that works for everyone.

 Major funding provided by Lumina Foundation for Education.
 Additional funding provided by the Akonadi Foundation, Nu Lambda Trust and the Eastman Fund.